 I used a very small and lightweight tent for my first race in 2014, but was frustrated by the amount of time that it took to assemble and repack, and so sometimes only used it as a groundsheet to lay on top of.
 In later races, I used a bivvy bag, an Outdoor Research Helium (Amazon), that is far quicker to setup and is even easier to find a place to stealthily wild camp with.
 I like the Helium bivvy because it has an optional pole to hold the material away from my face, gives decent protection from the elements and breathes reasonably well, but there are many other good options, see here.

 To ensure a comfortable rest, I use an inflatable mat with an integrated pillow, the Klymit Inertia X-Wave (Amazon), whose best attribute is how compact it is when deflated.
 The sleeping bag that I use in the summer is very minimal and weighs under 400 grams, an OMM Mountain Raid 1.0 (Amazon).
 I can always wear more clothes and if I expect it to be particularly cold then I’m likely to search for a hotel instead.

 Some bikepackers take a bivvy bag with nothing to go inside or only something tiny like a sleeping bag liner.
 Other people leave the bivvy bag / tent at home and only bring a sleeping bag, and then search for somewhere covered or don’t sleep outside when it’s wet.
 Another option is a hammock, which some people find to be very comfortable, but is more limited in where it can be used.
 There are multiple options of what to use for a pillow, including extra clothes, a bike helmet, etc.

-This is the final page in the Strategy section, which is in Part I: The Rider.
+This is the final page in the Mental Approach & Strategy section, which is in Ride Far, Part I: The Rider.